fmenezes/codeowners/README.md

 # CODEOWNERS

-CodeOwners coder provides funcionality to evaluate CODEOWNERS file in Go.
-Also provides linter CLI.
+CodeOwners package provides funcionality to evaluate CODEOWNERS file in Go.
+Also provides a CLI to lint.

 ## Documentation